rsaccon/Slim3PersistenceSync/README.md

 * Use the build.xml provided by this project.
 * Use the gen-persistencejs-sync task to create synced model and associated controller.
 * Add fields to models as usual, use Sync annotation to mark fields for sync
-* *IMPORTANT*: After generating setter/getter for new fields, insert at the setter body a meta function (which checks/sets a dirty field), see Example below:
+* *IMPORTANT*: After generating setter/getter for new fields, insert at the setter body a meta function (which checks/sets a dirty field), see example below:

 <pre>
 	public class MyModel implements Serializable {